jpcroc/NDM/docs/NEBHowTo.md

 nebtype=2 NEB search is the default, nebtype=1 is for DRAG search
 maxneb = 700  the MAXimum of NEB steps
 lclimb=.false. ! set to true for climbin NEB
-nwclimb=3 ! starts the climbing at the second evaluation of forces (in VASP =1, in Henkelmann is set to "a few iterations")
+nwclimb=3 ! starts the climbing at the second evaluation of forces (in VASP =1, in Henkelmann's paper is said to be "a few iterations").

 lPathFromGin = .FALSE.  if T : read initial path in gin files *.1.gin, *.2.gin, ...
-(NEB calculaion)
+(NEB calculaion). useful for restart, not sure it still works.
-nebrelaxation=2   We relax all the atoms; if nebrelaxation==1 only the most "deplaced" atoms (deplaced more than deltaRmax Ang) are relaxed
+nebrelaxation=2   We relax all the atoms; if nebrelaxation==1 only the most "deplaced" atoms (deplaced more than deltaRmax Ang) are relaxed, the other are kept fixed.
+No real interest.
 deltaRmax=1.d-2
-neb_noise_scale=0.001   this will affect the 4th digit  ! inputs some noise on the positions . neb_noise=0  0 without noise, 1 with noise
+neb_noise=0  0 without noise, 1 with noise.
+Useful to break symmetries.
-i_neb_drag =5 makes 5 in hyperplan (drag like) relaxation between succesive calculation of the spring forces.
-1 maybe a better choice..
+neb_noise_scale=0.001   this will affect the 4th digit  ! inputs some noise on the positions. i_neb_drag =5 makes 5 in hyperplan (drag like) relaxation between succesive calculation of the spring forces.
+This is Cosmin's version.
+"Pure" NEB is i_neb_drag=1. test to check if this is a better choice..

 ## RUN
 One can run either in sequential or in multiple of the number of intermediate images, provided the space decomposition is possible.